Overview of the Examples

 - Fatigue can reduce reaction times; stay well-rested and incorporate regular breaks.

-- Dehydration increases the likelihood of errors; stay well-hydrated and avoid excessive caffeine intake.
+- Dehydration increases the likelihood of errors; remain well hydrated and avoid excessive caffeine intake.

 - Medications can impair cognitive and motor functions; avoid flying under the influence.